 Finances & Fellowships

-Graduate students in Columbia's Music Department who remain in good academic standing are fully funded through the fifth year.
-Some support through the sixth year may be available, but is not assured.
+Graduate students in Columbia's Music Department who remain in good academic standing are fully funded through the sixth year.
 See the GSAS web page on Financial Aid for all details about graduate funding.

-Students on fellowships will be expected to meet the deadlines established by GSAS for completing all M.A. requirements within four semesters, and those for the M.Phil. within eight semesters from initial registration.
-Financial support is not usually available beyond the sixth year.
+Students will be expected to meet the deadlines established by GSAS for completing all MA requirements within four semesters, and those for the MPhil within six semesters from initial registration.

-From the second year on, fellowships are awarded in the form of instructional appointments, except for one year of dissertation fellowship.
-Continuation on fellowship is contingent on two things: (1) satisfactory academic progress (including meeting the above deadlines), and (2) satisfactory performance in assigned instructional appointments.
+From the second year on, fellowships are awarded in the form of instructional appointments, either as a Teaching Assistant or Teaching Fellow (instructor of record), except for one year of dissertation fellowship.
+Continuation on fellowship is contingent on two things: satisfactory academic progress (including meeting the above deadlines) and satisfactory performance in assigned instructional appointments.

 THE FIRST YEAR

-Each year a limited number of first-year students are appointed GSAS Fellows.
-They have no instructional obligations.
-They receive a stipend, and their tuition and health fees are covered by GSAS.
+First year students have no instructional obligations.
+They receive a fall stipend, spring stipend and summer stipend, and their tuition and health fees are covered by GSAS.

 Internal/External Fellowship information

-Here is a list of fellowships, awards, and grants for pre- and postdoctoral students.
-This list is compiled by the Department and includes opportunities both within and outside Columbia University.
+Students are required to try and find external fellowships during their time at Columbia.
+Attached is a list of fellowships, awards, and grants for pre- and postdoctoral students.
+This list is compiled by the department and includes opportunities both within and outside Columbia University.
 This list is not exhaustive; email David Newtown, dcn2119 [at] columbia.edu, to add other opportunities to this list.

 Fellowship Opportunity List - PDF